St Joseph's Church, Dorking: Foundation

 Historically, the Dukes of Norfolk were major landowners in the Dorking area.
 They were a Catholic family and had their own chaplains, who also served the needs of local Catholics in the 18th and 19th centuries.
 Henry Fitzalan-Howard, 15th Duke of Norfolk originally owned the site of present-day Falkland Grove, and it was there that the duke and duchess financed the building of a church to serve the local Catholic congregation.
 In 1871 or 1872, a temporary structure was erected to be a church.
 The "unpretentious structure" stood on Coldharbour Lane.
 Catholic schools were established soon afterwards.

 Construction

 In 1895, the church was rebuilt and the architect Frederick Walters was brought in to design it.
 It was built in place of the old church and the land was donated by the Duke of Norfolk to the newly created parish.
 He also made a contribution to the cost of the building.
 It was built as a memorial to Minna Fitzalan-Howard and is in the Gothic Revival style.
 The first Mass was celebrated on 26 June 1895.

-A statue of St Joseph is in the garden next to the church.
+A statue of Saint Joseph is in the garden next to the church.